guoguo12/billboard-charts/README.md

 The arguments are:

 * `name` &ndash; The chart name, e.g. `'hot-100'` or `'pop-songs'`.
 You can browse the Charts section of Billboard.com to find valid chart names; the URL of a chart will look like `http://www.billboard.com/charts/CHART-NAME` ([example](http://www.billboard.com/charts/artist-100)).
 * `date` &ndash; The chart date as a string, in YYYY-MM-DD format.
-If this argument is omitted, the latest chart will be fetched.
+If this argument is omitted (or is `None`), the latest chart will be fetched.
 Again, the best way to find valid dates is by browsing the Billboard website.
 For the Hot 100 chart, an example of a valid date is `'2015-11-28'`, which gets [this chart](http://www.billboard.com/charts/hot-100/2015-11-28).
 If this argument is invalid, no exception will be raised; instead, the chart will contain no entries.
 * `fetch` &ndash; A boolean indicating whether to fetch the chart data from Billboard.com immediately (at instantiation time).
 If `False`, the chart data can be populated at a later time using the `fetchEntries()` method.
 * `all` &ndash; Deprecated; has no effect.